mauriciopoppe/blog/site/content/notes/learning-french.md

     * [Learn French With Alexa](https://www.youtube.com/watch?v=hd0_GZHHWeE&list=PLV1-QgpUU7N2TVWS6gEVMqEfAFjAl-DV6)
 * [Readlang](https://readlang.com/)
   * Readlang is my favorite tool for practicing reading and listening.
-  * I like that the transcription is interactive; if I don't know a word, I can click/tap on it, and it'll highlight it and save it on its database (with the translation and the surrounding context).
+  * I like that the transcription is interactive, if I don't know a word, I can click/tap on it, and it'll highlight it and save it on its database (with the translation and the surrounding context).
   * It's web-based, so I can access it from my phone and my laptop without installing any software.
   * It's very affordable compared to similar tools like LingQ (just ~$50 US per year) and also